toolstack/git-to-wp-plugin-dir-release-script/README.md

 The basic script assumes several things which may not be true for your install, things you should check for are:

 - The script assumes your GIT check directory is the slug of your WordPress plugin.
 You can override this by editing the script and changing the "PLUGIN=" line to the correct slug.
-- The system command "mktemp" is used to store the temporary working copy of the plugin, you may want to change this if you have a busy system and don't want to look through a pile of temp directories to find the one you are looking for.
+- The system command "mktemp" is used to store the temporary working copy of the plugin, you may want to change this if you have a standard place for these files or want to put them somewhere else.
-- By default the following files are not commited to the SVN repo: README.md, CHANGES.md and the "bin" directory.
+- By default the following files are not committed to the SVN repo: README.md, CHANGES.md and the "bin" directory.
 If you have other files you wish to exclude, edit the script and go down to the "# Remove special files" section and add them to the list of files to remove.
 - The commit messages are very basic, if you want to have something more meaningful to your project, edit the script at the "# Commit the changes" line and "# tag_ur_it" line.